pagekite/PyPagekite/doc/MANPAGE.md

      Accept tunneling requests for the named protocols and specified domain, using the given secret.
 A * may be used as a wildcard for subdomains or protocols.

+   * <b>--domaindir</b>=`/path/to/directory` <br />
+	 Read --domain settings from `/path/to/directory/*.rc`, will update internal dictionary dynamically when files in this directory are added or removed and a connection is attempted by a backend.

    * <b>--authdomain</b>=`auth-domain`, <b>--authdomain</b>=`target-domain`:`auth-domain` <br />
      Use `auth-domain` as a remote authentication server for the DNS-based authetication protocol.
 If no <i>target-domain</i>